infotroph/efrhizo/efhrizo-log.md

 * Changed `offsets-2010-meas-spring2011.csv` line endings from CR to LF.
 Grr, Excel.
 * Tube offsets for 2011 are currently contained in the "after tube replacement" columns of `rawdata/rhizotube-offsets.xlsx`.
 Copied these into `rawdata/tube_offset/offsets-2011.csv`.
 These are just the offsets of tubes that were replaced -- still need to fil in offsets of tubes kept from 2010.
 * This means `rawdata/rhizotube-offsets.xlsx` is no longer needed -- everything in it is better formatted in these the 2010 and 2011 offset files.
 Deleted.
+* One piece of information that still exists only on paper: row alignment of corn tubes.
+Added a `rowposition` column.
+In 2011, this was systematic: odd numbered tubes were in the row, even-numbered tubes were between them.